List of Full House and Fuller House characters: Nicky and Alex Katsopolis

-Nicholas "Nicky" and Alexander "Alex" Katsopolis, (portrayed by Daniel and Kevin Renteria as babies during season five; Blake and Dylan Tuomy-Wilhoit for seasons 6–8 and Fuller House) are the twin sons of Jesse and Becky Katsopolis.
-The two were born in the season five episode "Happy Birthday, Babies," on the date of Michelle's fifth birthday.
+Nicholas and Alexander Katsopolis, (portrayed by Daniel and Kevin Renteria as babies during season five; Blake and Dylan Tuomy-Wilhoit for seasons 6–8 and Fuller House) are the twin sons of Jesse and Becky Katsopolis.
+The two were born in the season five episode "Happy Birthday, Babies", on the date of Michelle's fifth birthday.
 Becky named Alex after a high school teacher who inspired her to venture into a career in journalism, while Jesse chose to name Nicky after his father, for giving him great hair.
 They have strawberry-blond hair and are fun-loving toddlers, with minor distinctions between them.
 Nicky is more quiet and sweet, while Alex is more outspoken and mischievous.
 They often repeat each other's words.

 In Fuller House, the twins are portrayed as dimwitted young adults who are strongly despised by their once-doting parents, who find them to be annoying and immature.
 However, they decide to run a fish taco food truck together upon completion of college.
 It's later mentioned by Kimmy, that they live in the food truck - much to Jesse's delight.

+Introduced in Fuller House

 Jackson Fuller

 Jackson Fuller (portrayed by Michael Campion) is D.J.'s oldest son.
 When Kimmy and her daughter, Ramona, move in Jackson has to give up his room and move in with his brother Max.
 Jackson and Ramona don't get along at first but become like brother and sister.
 Jackson has shown to be a good older brother to Max and Tommy.
 Jackson likes to do stunts, and joins the football team to impress Ramona's friend, Lola.
 He likes to call himself "J. Money" and "Action Jackson".
 He briefly dates Lola, but she breaks up with him for being too clingy.

 While attending summer school, he becomes friends with Gia's daughter Rocki, much to D.J's dislike.
 They eventually become a couple but at prom when his friends ask why he's with her, he pretends to say bad things about her to impress them but she overhears him in the photobooth and walks off.
 She breaks up with him but they eventually get back together.
 In the series finale, he tells her that he loves her.
 Jackson discovers he is good at kicking the football and becomes the star kicker on the football team.
 Jackson auditioned for a small part in the school play originally just to get out of gym class but discovered that he can sing, and gets the lead role instead.